 Our Value Statement on Diversity

-The Department is tasked with implementing the State Bar's statement of core value for diversity which states: This value represents our commitment to ensuring that the legal profession and the justice system reflect the community it serves in all of its social, economic, and geographical diversity.
+inclusion.
+The Bar's core value for diversity states: This value represents our commitment to ensuring that the legal profession and the justice system reflect the community it serves in all of its social, economic, and geographical diversity.
 It is seeking out representatives of underrepresented groups to add their strength to the legal profession and to the advancement of justice in all areas of society.